 CAG-talk.pdf [168K]

-PDF page 57 defines the bubble-up (bottom-up) reduction semantics of multi-prompt delimited control, which is implemented by CCExc in the most straightforward way.
+PDF page 57 defines the bubble-up (bottom-up) reduction semantics of multi-prompt delimited control, which is implemented by CCExc as written.

 LogicT - backtracking monad transformer with fair operations and pruning

-That library has been ported to the new implementation of delimited control, CCExc and CCCxe .
+The LogicT library has been ported to the new implementation of delimited control, CCExc and CCCxe.
 One of the sample applications, of a computer playing 5x5 tic-tac-toe against itself, was used as a macro-benchmark of the new libraries.
 The end of the file TicTacToe.hs summarizes the results.
 The new libraries are faster.

-The particularly elegant application of the calculus is typed sprintf: sprintf format_expression arg1 arg2 ... .
-The type system ensures that the number and the types of format specifiers in format_expression agree with the number and the types of arg1 , etc. With control operators supporting answer-type modification and polymorphism, sprintf is expressible as a regular, simple function.
+The particularly elegant application of the calculus is the typed sprintf: sprintf format_expression arg1 arg2 ....
+The type system ensures that the number and the types of format specifiers in format_expression agree with the number and the types of arg1, etc. With control operators supporting the answer-type modification and polymorphism, sprintf is expressible as a regular, simple function.

 The Haskell98 implementation below is the first implementation of delimited continuations with answer-type modification, polymorphism, effect typing and type inference in a widely available language.
 Thanks to parameterized (generalized) monads the implementation is the straightforward translation of the rules of the calculus.
-Less than a month later Matthieu Sozeau has defined generalized monad typeclass in the recent version of Coq and so implemented the calculus along with the type-safe sprintf in Coq.
+Less than a month later Matthieu Sozeau has defined the generalized monad typeclass in Coq.
+Hence Coq gained the type-safe sprintf.

 genuine-shift-reset.txt [6K]